yossi-lerer/RPG/README.md

 - Project name: RPG
-- Developers: Yosi Lerr, Doitch, David Kalaora Yaakov Soibelman,
+- Developers: Yosi Lerr, Doitch, David Kalaora and Yaakov Soibelman,

 - Short game description: An RPG game.
 A player - "mosh" - enters a battle with a monster - "mon". mosh begins and attacks mon, then mon attacks mosh.
 This cycle repeats until one of them "dies" - until their health is reduced to 0.